m10c/react-typed-form/README.md

 import * as React from 'react';
 import { Button, View } from 'react-native';
 import { useForm } from 'react-typed-form';
-// If you don't have your own custom field widgets yet import { FieldTextInput } from 'react-typed-form/bridge/components/react-native';

 export default function MyPage() {
   const { getField, handleSubmit } = useForm({